Politics

-The United States presently holds jurisdiction over more than 14 territories and commonwealths, five of them permanently inhabited: American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico, and the U.S. Virgin Islands.
+The United States presently holds jurisdiction over more than 14 territories and commonwealths - five of them are permanently inhabited: American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico, and the U.S. Virgin Islands.

 For example, they do not have the same eligibility for the Supplemental Security Program and other federal benefits that Americans living in the 50 states do.

-Do people from Puerto Rico, the Virgin Islands and other US territories vote in the presidential election?
+Can people from Puerto Rico, the Virgin Islands and other US territories vote in presidential elections?

 Aside from being ineligible for some federal benefits, those who live in these areas also do not have the same say in how the government is run.